Ideally, you should wear a medical procedural mask.

 Certain masks with a transparent window may also be medical procedural masks.

-Medical procedural masks are provided at health care facilities and schools, and should be available in all work environments for as long as required under the Workplace Guide to Sanitary Standards of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).
+Medical procedural masks are provided at health care facilities, schools, and should be available in all work environments for as long as required under the Workplace Guide to Sanitary Standards of the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).

-These masks are available at most pharmacies and may be available at other retail stores.
+These masks are available at most pharmacies and other retail stores.
 They can also be ordered online.